-Following the Easter Sunday bomb attacks in Sri Lanka, Experience Travel Group have set up this rolling blog to keep our clients (and prospective clients) and travel community up-to-date on what is happening on the ground in Sri Lanka in regards to travel and tourism.
+Following the Sri Lanka Easter Sunday Bombings, Experience Travel Group have set up this rolling blog to keep our clients (and prospective clients) and travel community up-to-date on what is happening on the ground in Sri Lanka in regards to travel and tourism.

 We are not political experts so will avoid commenting from that perspective.
 We are going to stick to what we know is happening on the ground via our office in Colombo, as well as our network of guides, partners and clients throughout the country.
 Of course, we are also closely following the recommendations of the FCO (Foreign and Commonwealth Office) with regards to travel in Sri Lanka at the time.

 The updates will come directly from Sri Lanka and our UK office.

 It has been a week since the FCO advice changed and now the Sri Lankan tourism sector is focused on showing that it is business as usual.
 While it feels back to normal in Sri Lanka, there is a level of security at hotels and key tourists sites which will remain for the foreseeable future.
 Quite rightly.